 Additional legislative changes will substantially impact BC's work over the next five years.
 AB 928, the Student Transfer Achievement Reform Act of 2021, is a landmark piece of legislation that aims to streamline the transfer process for California community college students.
 The law has the potential to make a real difference in the lives of BC's students by increasing transfer rates, improving student success, and reducing the costs associated with transfer.
-Implementation of AB 928 requires the crafting of a shared lower division general education pathway, of no more than 34 units, that meets admission requirements for both the California State University and University of California System.
+Implementation of AB 928 requires the crafting of a shared lower division general education pathway, of no more than thirty-four units, which meets admission requirements for both the California State University and University of California System.
 Compliance with AB 928 will require substantial curriculum work for all impacted departments to revise courses to fit within this prescriptive framework.
-Over the next five years, Bakersfield College will establish a task force to support the work, analyze the Associate Degrees for Transfer (ADT's) for resubmission, and support of courses that are approved for only CSU GE to request IGETC GE as well.
+Bakersfield College established the AB 928 taskforce to support the work, analyze the Associate Degrees for Transfer (ADT's) for resubmission, and support of courses that are approved for only CSU GE to request IGETC GE as well.